-Additionally, digital twin technology, which allows you to create a virtual representation of your client’s systems through the use of IoT sensors or other data collection methods, can you the data you need to visualize how solutions perform in real-time in their real-world environments.
+Additionally, digital twin technology allows you to create a virtual representation of your client’s systems through IoT sensors or other data collection methods.
+It can give you the data you need to visualize how solutions perform in real time in real-world environments.
 It can also provide you with greater monitoring capabilities and a way to troubleshoot solutions that helps you reduce the time it takes to resolve an issue.

 Managed Thermal Printing Debuts

-Johnson wants VARs and MSPs to know that although managed print programs have traditionally focused on multifunction printers and copiers, “In 2020, thermal printing will join this category leading to new ways customers can automate consumables replenishment and printer service as well as upgrading existing equipment.”
+Managed print programs have traditionally focused on multifunction printers and copiers only.
+“In the last couple of years, however, thermal printing joined this category leading to new ways customers can automate consumables replenishment and printer service as well as upgrading existing equipment,” says Johnson.

-Managed print services, adds Johnson, can reduce costs through automation and provide full visibility into the customer’s current print fleet.
+She adds that managed print services can reduce costs through automation and provide complete visibility into the customer’s current print fleet.